Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Book/Chapter 4.md

 - Asymptotic solutions usually remain unchanged when omitting floors and ceilings.
 - If a recurrence is given as an inequality, its solution is expressed using Big-O notation for upper bounds and Omega notation for lower bounds.

+### Applications: Matrix Multiplication
+We analyze two divide-and-conquer algorithms for multiplying $n \times n$ matrices.
+#### Simple Divide-and-Conquer Matrix Multiplication
+This algorithm divides a problem of size $n$ into four subproblems of size $n/2$, leading to the recurrence:
+This solves to:
+which is no faster than the naive $O(n^3)$ approach.

+#### Strassen’s Algorithm

+Strassen’s algorithm improves efficiency by dividing the problem into seven subproblems of size $n/2$:

+Solving this recurrence gives:

+which is asymptotically faster than the naive method.